Sherlock Holmes: Consulting Detective (gamebook): Reception

+In Issue 25 of Abyss, Dave Nalle called this "a remarkable game and worth looking for."
+Nalle noted "The detail worked out for the game and the complex ideas being it are excellent.
+It is fun to play, easy to learn, and actually involves careful thought and gives a good feeling for the ideas behind the Holmes stories."
+However, Nalle questioned the limited lifespan of the game, since there were only ten scenarios, and also pointed out that "if you take an unorthodox route to solving a case and it is not covered by the clue book, you lose out."
+Nalle also didn't like the complete absence of player interaction.
+Despite this, Nalle concluded, "On the whole, this is an excellent game and I can recommend it with few reservations."

 In Issue 53 of the British wargaming magazine Perfidious Albion, Geoffrey Barnard called this " a rather interesting work", but pointed out that the end of the game was somewhat challenging for a solitaire player, noting "you will find that [Sherlock's] estimated number of clue points is suspiciously low.
 Yes he could solve the case, no he could not always have ensured (except by hindsight) that his was the only solution."
 Despite this, Barnard concluded, "I found the game both innovative and interesting.
 After you have made your play you can always sit back and read all the clues to see what you missed for good or ill.
 It can be played solitaire and has excellent atmosphere.
 I recommend it to one and all."

 In the May 1984 edition of Imagine (Issue 14), Dave Durant gave a positive review, stating "the game runs well and offers a different form of mental exercise to doing the crossword.
 A welcome change in the face of gaming."

 In the August 1983 edition of White Dwarf (Issue 44), Charles Vasey commented, "The success of Consulting Detective reminds me of the success of Call of Cthulhu both being fixed in an era that appears less amenable to fantasy than it has proved to be."
 A year later, in Issue 55, Nic Grecas gave it an excellent overall rating of 9 out of 10, and stated that "I like this game very much and urge you not to be put off by the high price - it's worth every penny!"